-- If a student does not pass one of the PTA core classes (PTA or ALH), they will have one opportunity to re-take that class. - If on the second attempt of taking a core class the student receives a final grade of "F", the student will be dismissed from the PTA program and asked to change their major. - If a student in the PTA program fails three core courses (PTA or ALH) they will be dismissed from the PTA program and asked to change their major. - Students must progress through the program/degree within 3 years of date of enrollment.
-If a student fails to complete the coursework and internship within 3 years of enrollment, the student will be dismissed from the program.
+- 1. If a student does not pass one of the PTA core classes (PTA or ALH), they will have one opportunity to re-take that class. - 2.
+If on the second attempt of taking a core class the student receives a final grade of "F," the student will be dismissed from the PTA program and asked to change their major. - 3.
+If a student in the PTA program accumulates a total of three final grades of "F" in any of their core courses (PTA or ALH), they will be dismissed from the PTA program and asked to change their major.